Listed below are common questions about ArcGIS Maps for Adobe Creative Cloud.

 Example: 10 credits per 1,000 attributes is 0.01 credits per attribute.
 If you add 10 variables to 30 locations, you get 300 total attributes.
 The result is 0.01 credits × 300 attributes = 3 credits used.

 If you have an ArcGIS organizational account, access to Maps for Adobe Creative Cloud is automatically included.
+In ArcGIS Online and ArcGIS Enterprise (version 11.1 and later), the extension is listed as an included license among other essential apps, such as Map Viewer and ArcGIS StoryMaps.
+You can see this when viewing the licenses in your user profile.
+If you're an organization administrator, you can see it in the licensing page so you're aware that it's an available app for organization members.
 If you're using ArcGIS Online, the app launcher includes Maps for Adobe Creative Cloud among your other licensed apps so you can discover it, access the download page, and find resources to learn how to use the extension.
-If you don't have an account, you can sign up directly in the extension for a monthly Plus subscription, which provides limited features at a low cost.
-To try the extension with full capabilities, you can sign up for a free 21-day trial subscription.
-See the functionality matrix to compare account capabilities.
+If you don't have an account, you can try the extension with full capabilities by signing up for a free 21-day trial subscription.

 Yes, at version 3.0, Maps for Adobe Creative Cloud supports ArcGIS Enterprise 10.9 and later.